TheThinkingHome/Automations/blueprints/template/recently_active.md

 # Recently Active

-A Home Assistant template blueprint that turns a fired-and-forgotten event into a state you can still ask about a little while later.
+A Home Assistant template blueprint that turns a fired-and-forgotten event into a persistent state you can still ask about a little while later.

 Home Assistant triggers fire once, at the instant a state crosses a line.
 The door opens, the event fires, and it is gone.
-Ask a moment later whether the door was just opened and there is nothing left to read, because Home Assistant evaluated that crossing once and moved on.
-Recently Active closes the gap.
+Ask a moment later whether the door was just opened and there is nothing left to read, because Home Assistant evaluated that crossing once and moved on. *Recently Active* closes the gap.
 It builds a binary sensor that reads `on` while your source is on, and keeps reading `on` for a chosen number of seconds after the source turns off.
 So "the door is open" quietly becomes "the door was open within the last N seconds," which is the question your other automations actually want to ask.

 It is not limited to on/off sources.
 Point it at a numeric sensor and it reads `on` while the value is above a threshold, or while it is below one, with the same linger.
 That covers the dishwasher that pauses mid-cycle and the reading that dips across the line for a moment: the sensor holds steady instead of flapping on every brief crossing.

 Full write-up and a worked example: https://xeazy.com/how-to-use-a-home-assistant-blueprint-template-sensor-the-recently-active-sensor/
 Questions and discussion: https://xeazy.com/logbook/d/36-recently-active-blueprint

-## What you get
+## What You Get

 - A `binary_sensor` that reads `on` while the condition holds, and for a set number of seconds after it clears.
 - Three ways to set the condition: an on/off source is on, a numeric sensor is above a threshold, or a numeric sensor is below a threshold.